 File a Commendation

 The Wylie Police Department welcomes and encourages your comments regarding our employees' service to you.
-If you would like to recognize an employee, please provide the following information; the name of officer(s) involved and the details of the commendation.
+If you would like to recognize an employee, please provide the name of officer(s) involved and the details of the commendation.

 Wylie Police Department Administration

-The Wylie Police Department take people's concerns seriously.
+The Wylie Police Department takes citizens' concerns seriously.
 We believe the public is entitled to efficient, fair and impartial service.
 We investigate all allegations of employee misconduct and respond to inquires about employee actions or department policy.

 The Texas Government Code requires that all complaints against police officers be in writing and signed by the person making the complaint.